tews-code/operating-system-in-1000-lines/website/en/05-hello-world.md

 pub fn put_byte(b: u8) -> Result<isize, isize> {
     // Safety: EID_CONSOLE_PUTCHAR is a safe SBI call that only writes to console unsafe {
-        sbi_call(b as c_long, EID_CONSOLE_PUTCHAR)
+        sbi_call(b as c_int, EID_CONSOLE_PUTCHAR)
     }
 }
 ```

-Because OpenSBI is has API using C code, we use the Rust module for a Foreign Function Interface, and use the C "long" type.
+Because OpenSBI is has API using C code, we use the Rust module for a Foreign Function Interface, and use C variable types.
+In our case, we use `c_int` which is equivalent to Rust's `i32`, and `c_long` which is also equivalent to Rust's `i32`.
+Since we are using a 32-bit platform, we can cast these as `isize` without concern.

 First we create a constant representing the SBI Extension ID "Console Putchar", which puts a byte on the debug console.